Itzel921/IA-para-exoplanetas/README.md

 In case it doesn't count with the parameters to be an exoplanet it is cataloged as a false positive.

 This is what we take as an oportunity, we made system that take the information that has been already prossessed by the astronomers and train a machine that is capable to read the information and learn what are the parameters that can be indentified as an exoplanet.
+---
+## Introduction
+This system uses a predefined API developed by NASA ()

 # 🚀 Exoplanet Detection AI
 ## NASA Space Apps Challenge 2025